-In the event that a camper is too ill or injured to participate in activities the camper will be removed from activities and kept under supervision until a parent or guardian is able to pick him or her up.
-If a camper is in need of immediate medical attention, he/she will be transported by EMS to the nearest hospital.
+If a camper is too ill or injured to participate in activities the camper will be removed from activities and kept under supervision until a parent or guardian is able to pick him or her up.
+If a camper needs immediate medical attention, he/she will be transported by EMS to the nearest hospital.
 Following is a list of the nearest hospitals, their addresses and phone numbers: